Wed, Nov 12, 2014, 1:47am

-Columbia Med Center fellow tests positive for Ebola after returning from West Africa, city officials confirm
+Columbia Med Center doctor tests positive for Ebola after returning from West Africa, city officials confirm

 Thu, Oct 23, 2014, 4:26pm